Speech Perception and Language Lab at Villanova University

 Anne Marie Crinnion, Beth Malmskog, and Joe Toscano recently published a paper in Psychonomic Bulletin & Review that uses techniques from graph theory to identify acoustic cues for speech sound categorization.
 This approach allows us to find a balance between models that are too complex (e.g., including all possible cues) and models that are too simple (i.e., not including enough cues to account for differences between talkers).
 This work is the result of Anne Marie's research in the lab during her undergraduate studies, which was supported by a Herchel Smith Undergraduate Research Fellowship from Harvard University.

 Please contact us if you would like to learn more about our research, request a copy of a paper, are interested in joining the lab, or have any other questions.
 Our email address is firstname.lastname@example.org.

 Scheduled to participate in a study?
 The main lab is located in Tolentine Hall, Room 231.
-Some of our experiments also take place in the eye-tracking lab in Tolentine 18A.
+Some of our experiments also take place in other labs in our building.
 If you're scheduled to participate in an experiment but aren't sure where to go, please come to the main lab and a research assistant will meet you there!